evankiely/OpynSpecimen/README.md

   - A generic function to load and return a pandas Dataframe by passing in the path to a .csv
   - **path**: The path to the file that is to be read in
 - `Translator.getDiffReport(filePaths=None, fileNames=None, directComp=False, openOnFinish=False)`
-  - A generic function that compares two JSON files and creates a folder containing the two compared documents and the diff file itself
+  - A generic function that compares two JSON files and creates a folder containing the two compared documents and the Diff Report file itself
   - **filePaths**: A dictionary structured like `{"original": pathToOriginal, "comparison": pathToComparison}`
   - **fileNames**: A dictionary structured like `{"original": {"file": fileName, "env": envCode}, "comparison": {"file": fileName, "env": envCode}}`
   - **directComp**: Set `True` if the documents being compared are just from different environments and not translated vs. original
-  - **openOnFinish**: Set `True` to open the diff file when the function is done running
+  - **openOnFinish**: Set `True` to open the Diff Report file when the function is done running
 - `Translator.getFormName(blockName)`
   - Takes in a value that may be the name of an attached form and attempts to identify the form in the form Dataframe
-  - **blockName**: The suspected form name, sourced from the workflow text
+  - **blockName**: The suspected form name, sourced from the Workflow text
 - `Translator.translate(openDiff=False)`
   - The main function of the Translator object.
 Attempts to translate items specified in the input .csv, based on provided short title and environments
-  - **openDiff**: Set `True` to open the diff file when the function is done running
+  - **openDiff**: Set `True` to open the Diff Report file when the function is done running

 #### Integration
 - `Integration.renewTokens()`